 The Committee will consist of three or more directors, each of whom must be an "Independent Director" (as defined below).
 Members of the Committee shall be appointed by the Board and, unless otherwise directed by the Board, shall serve one-year terms.
 Members may be removed by the Board at any time with or without cause.
 Upon the removal or resignation of a member, the Board may appoint a successor to serve the remainder of the unexpired term.
 The Board will appoint one member of the Committee as chairperson.
 If the Board fails to appoint a chairperson, the Committee will appoint one member of the Committee as chairperson.
-The Company shall have the power to create subcommittees with such powers as the Committee shall from time to time confer.
+The Committee successful appoint as the Committee shall from time to time confer.